harsh-kakadiya1/face-match-/README.md

 # Face Recognition Image Sorter

 A Python tool that automatically identifies and copies images containing a specific person's face from a large dataset.
-This project uses advanced face recognition technology with GPU acceleration support to efficiently process thousands of images.
+This project uses advanced face recognition technology with GPU acceleration support to

 ##  Features